awesome-movie-database/contribution/README.md

 ## About the service:

-The service allows the user to create the request to add and edit content on **amdb**, earn achievements for this and request to send statistics on own contributions.
+The service allows the user to create the requests(contributions) to add and edit content on **amdb**, earn achievements for this and request to send statistics on own contributions.

 ## Used technologies: